Glenn Phillips (guitarist): Career

 Since then, Phillips has toured frequently, and the fact that his music fits into no particular niche has led to a wide spectrum of double-bills over the years with groups as varied as Captain Beefheart, Eric Johnson, Bo Diddley, Patti Smith, Roy Buchanan, Talking Heads, Albert King, Joe Satriani and The Ventures.
 During that time, his albums have garnered a great deal of critical acclaim, and those reviews focus on the unique, unclassifiable nature of his music; its intensely emotional impact; and his seemingly limitless virtuosity.
 Guitar World (Nov.
 1983) compared him to Hendrix and Jeff Beck, and his double-CD retrospective Echoes 1975-1985 received a 4-star review in Rolling Stone (Jan.
 21, 1993), as did his Supreme Court album with Jeff Calder (of The Swimming Pool Q's).

 Phillips has also collaborated with Bob Weir of the Grateful Dead and Pete Buck of R.E.M., who said this about him in Musician magazine: "One of the reasons I don't play solos is because I grew up listening to Glenn Phillips.
 He never ceases to amaze me."
-He's also recorded several albums with Henry Kaiser (one of which received San Francisco's coveted Bammy award).
+Phillips has also recorded albums with Henry Kaiser.
 His music has regularly been played on NPR since 1990.

-In 2015 Mike Holbrook interviewed Phillips on his radio show and followed it with a live performance of "Dogs" from the Lost at Sea album.
-Phillips was able to explain that the tune had been inspired by the first dog Phillips had owned as an adult, given to him by Holbrook.
+In 2015 Mike Holbrook interviewed Phillips on his radio show where he gave a live performance of "Dogs" from the Lost at Sea album.
+Phillips reported the song's inspiration, a dog given to him by Holbrook.